strapi/documentation/docs/developer-docs/latest/plugins/email.md

 # Email

-Thanks to the plugin `Email`, you can send email from your server or externals providers such as **Sendgrid**.
+The Email plugin enables applications to send email from a server or external providers such as **Sendgrid**. <!--need more here-->

 ## Programmatic usage